mumanchu/TMC22xxDriver/README.md

 # TMC22xxDriver Library

-An advanced TCM22xx Stepper Motor Controller Library, another library from $${\color{green}mumanchu}$$.
+An advanced TCM22xx Stepper Motor Controller Library from $${\color{green}mumanchu}$$.

+There are already many TMC2209 libraries for Arduinos.
+So just to confuse you, here is another one.

 This library is for configuring and monitoring the TRINAMIC TMC22xx range of intelligent Stepper Motor Controller chips via the single-wire UART interface.
 This includes the TMC2202/2208/2209 and TMC2224/2225/2226.
 It runs on all STM32, SAMD, AVR, ESP32 and ESP8266 boards, but 32-bit boards are recommended.

 The library does not do the STEP/DIR control.
-That is done by a separate `MiniStepper` library (to be released soon). `MiniStepper` works together with this library or as a stand-alone library for controlling all standard motor controller chips via the STEP/DIR/EN pins.
+That is done by a separate STEP/DIR library like `MiniStepper` (to be released soon). `MiniStepper` works together with this library or as a stand-alone library for controlling all standard motor controller chips via the STEP/DIR/EN pins.
 It is a non-blocking library which also provides S-curve acceleration and deceleration.

 <!-- ========================================================================================== -->